leeandher/now-thats-delicious/readme.md

 Since it's hosted on a free-tier heroku dyno, it might take about 25-30 seconds for it's initial spin up!
 These free server instances fall asleep after 30 min of inactivity 😅😅😅!

 **_Note:_ Since Google's API pricing for Maps has recently gone up, most of its functionality in this app has been removed from the demo site.
-That is the location prediction, lat/lon autofill, and the geographic interpolation on the /map page**
+That is the location prediction, lat/lon autofill, and the static/dynamic maps on store**

 ## Using the app